Skip to main content

 During Setup

-• Verify payment status displays correctly
+• Make sure payment status shows correctly on both sides

-• Confirm inventory updates both ways
+• Confirm inventory updates work in both directions

 After Go-Live

-• Monitor closely for the first week
+• Watch it like a hawk for the first week

 D